GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Conclusion

 \section{Conclusion}

 In this work, we proposed a Generative Convolutional Vision Transformer (GenConViT) that extracts visual artifacts and latent data distributions to detect deepfake videos.
-GenConViT combines ConvNext and the Swin transformer models to learn from local and global image features of a video, as well as AE and VAE to learn from internal data representation.
-Our approach aims to fill the gap in the generalizability of deepfake detection and provides an effective solution for identifying a wide range of fake videos while preserving media integrity.
-Through extensive experiments on a diverse dataset, including DFDC, FF++, DeepfakeTIMIT, and Celeb-DF (v$2$), our GenConViT model demonstrated an improved and robust performance with high classification accuracy, F$1$ scores, and AUC values.
+GenConViT combines the ConvNext and Swin transformer architectures to learn from local and global image features of a video, as well as an AE and VAE to learn from internal data representations.
+Our approach provides an effective solution for identifying fake videos while preserving media integrity.
+Through extensive experiments on a diverse dataset, including DFDC, FF++, DeepfakeTIMIT, and Celeb-DF (v$2$), our GenConViT model demonstrated improved and robust performance with high classification accuracy, F$1$ scores, and AUC values.
+Our ablation study reveals challenges in generalizing to unseen or more complex manipulations, highlighting the need for the further research to improve domain adaptability.
 Overall, our proposed GenConViT model offers a promising approach for accurate and reliable deepfake video detection.
+As our model is open source, its practical use was already demonstrated: it was used by TrueMedia.org, a non-profit organisation to detect deepfakes and support fact-checking efforts~\cite{tm2025}.